FrancescoBellini92/Todo-React/README.md

 ## Todo app with React
-This is a classical to-do app built for learning more advanced React and get familiar with the React ecosystem (e.g., React-Redux, React-Router).
+This is a classical to-do app built for learning more advanced React and get familiar with the React ecosystem (e.g. React-Redux, React-Router).

 App is deployed at https://todo-app--react.herokuapp.com/, and can be accessed with the following credentials: